alienflip/degenDeploy/proposal.md

 # degenDeploy

-In this project, we fork [webb-tools implimentation of tornado-core](https://github.com/webb-tools/tornado-core), deploy the tornado core contract to harmony test-net using a 'public' (traceable) account, and then extend the tools provided to demonstrate how to deploy another a contract as an anonymous user, using a dummy account!
+In this project, we fork [webb-tools implimentation of tornado-core](https://github.com/webb-tools/tornado-core), and extend the tools provided to demonstrate how to deploy a contract as an anonymous user, using a dummy account!

 # Application Type